 Practitioners queried the level of detail expected in the DAC6 return, considering the summary box on the return is limited to 400 characters.
-Revenue noted some summaries only contain 10 characters and it will focus on these cases first.
+Revenue noted some summaries contain less than 10 characters and it will focus on these cases first, increasing the threshold upwards, as required.
 In addition, if no relevant national provision applies the return should state that fact.
-Revenue has observed that the quality of returns has improved considerably, following the recent Level 1 compliance checks.
+Revenue has observed that the quality of returns has improved considerably in more recent years.

-The Branch is reviewing DAC2 returns and conducting profile interviews to assess due diligence and internal controls around return completion.
+The Branch is reviewing DAC2 returns and conducting Profile Interviews to assess due diligence and internal controls around return completion.
 Data quality issues include missing PPSN/TIN or date of birth details.
-Warning letters have been sent to non-filers, and fixed penalties will apply from 30 June.
+Warning letters are sent to non-filers, and fixed penalties are applied where the return remains outstanding.

-ICT, Science & Publishing Branch
+IT, Science & Publishing Branch

-There are 1,200 companies in the Branch's case-base and four APs assisting the PO.
+There are approximately 1,200 companies in the Branch's case base and four APs assisting the PO.
 The Branch is closely aligned with ICT Branches in LCD.
 It conducts interventions at all levels of the CIF.
 Where specific risks are identified, a Level 2 or Level 3 intervention is initiated.